douavocado/humanchessplayer/README.md

 Before usage, you need to configure the your user settings.
 Either manually edit the *config.ini* file or run *config_client.py*, which has a useful calibration tool for mouse clicks on the computer screen.

-Make sure the **full** bath to your stockfish binary is given.
+Make sure the **full** path to your stockfish binary is given.
 For windows users, please remember to double backslash file names.
 For more details of this, see [this](https://stackoverflow.com/questions/26662247/invalid-argument-error-and-python-not-reading-file/34616750).

 ## Usage